apache/incubator-hugegraph-doc/config/config-option.md

 server.id                          | server-1                                         | The id of rest server, used for license verification.
-server.role                        | master                                           | The role of nodes in the cluster, available types are [master, worker, computer] restserver.url                     | http://127.0.0.1:8080                            | The url for listening of rest server. restserver.protocol                | http                                             | The protocol of rest-server, allowed values are: http or https. ssl.keystore_file                  | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.keystore_password              |                                                  | The password of the path of the server keystore file used when the https protocol is enabled. restserver.max_worker_threads      | 2 * CPUs                                         | The maxmium worker threads of rest server.
+server.role                        | master                                           | The role of nodes in the cluster, available types are [master, worker, computer] restserver.url                     | http://127.0.0.1:8080                            | The url for listening of rest server. ssl.keystore_file                  | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.keystore_password              |                                                  | The password of the path of the server keystore file used when the https protocol is enabled. restserver.max_worker_threads      | 2 * CPUs                                         | The maxmium worker threads of rest server.